ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/bootstrap_tables.md

 | `.table-borderless` | `{:.table-borderless}` | No borders |
 | `.table-dark` |  `{:.table-dark}`    | Inverted Colors |

-These can also be combined, for example:
+These can also be combined; for example, the table immediately above this sentences was formated with:

 ```
 {:.table .table-sm .table-striped .table-bordered}